Search by Keyword

 Live Performances

-It has been confirmed that the song was included in their set lists from 1961 through 1963 during their Cavern Club and Hamburg performances.
-Because it was not loved by the band, their 1963 performances of the song were minimal, which led to the song being dropped from their act even before it was released in Britain in November of that year.
-The song was never performed for any of their BBC recording sessions.
-It appears that “Hold Me Tight” was quickly forgotten after it was completed at EMI studios.
+It has been confirmed that "Hold Me Tight" was included in the band's set lists from 1961 through 1963 during their Cavern Club and Hamburg performances.
+Because it was not favored by the group, their 1963 performances of the song were minimal, which led to the song being dropped from their concerts even before it was released in Britain in November of that year.
+The song was never performed during any of their BBC recording sessions.
+It seems that “Hold Me Tight” was quickly forgotten after it was completed at EMI studios.

 Conclusion

-For a song that has been given such a "bad rap" over the years, discerning ears can detect a skillful use of songwriting tricks as well as a thunderous studio performance.
-Its surprising inclusion in the opening segments of the 2007 Academy Award nominated musical “Across The Universe” shows it as an accurate representation of teenage romance and thereby gives the song its due merit.
+For a song that has been given such a "bad rap" over the years, discerning ears can detect a skillful use of songwriting tricks as well as an impressive studio performance.
+The song's surprising inclusion in the opening segments of the 2007 Academy Award nominated musical “Across The Universe” shows this to be an accurate representation of teenage romance and thereby gives it the merit it deserves.

 Song Summary